bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Express-APIs-Part-2--SQL--.md

 ### Ordering results using the ORDER BY clause

 Query results are shown in the same order the data was inserted.
 To control how the data is sorted, we can use the `ORDER BY` clause.
-Let's see an example.
+Let’s see an example.

     -- sorts the results first by salary in descending order, then by the last name in ascending order select * from employees order by salary desc, last_name;

 We can pass a list of field names to `order by` and optionally choose `asc` or `desc` for the sort direction.
-The default is `asc`, so it doesn't need to be specified.
+The default is `asc`, so it doesn’t need to be specified.

 Some SQL engines also support using field abbreviations when sorting.

     select name, salary, department from employees order by 3, 2 desc;

 In this case, the results are sorted by the department in ascending order first and then by salary in descending order.
-The numbers refer to the fields' position in the _selection_ portion of the query, so `1` would be _name_, `2` would be _salary_, and so on.
+The numbers refer to the fields’ position in the *selection* portion of the query, so `1` would be *name*, `2` would be *salary*, and so on.

 Note that the `WHERE` clause should come after the `FROM` clause.
 The `ORDER BY` clause always goes last.